Skwiix - Musical-Info-Advice-Support

 Guitar - Buying tips & guidelines

-therefore picking your first instrument can be difficult however, the only thing you should really focus on is how the guitar feels in your hands.
+therefore picking your first instrument can be difficult; however, the only thing you should focus on is how the guitar feels in your hands.

-You should start with deciding which guitar you wish to play - acoustic, bass or electric.
-You then narrow your options further by choosing the features that suit the musical style(s) and genre(s) you want to play.
+It would be best to start by deciding which guitar you wish to play - acoustic, bass or electric.
+You then narrow your options by choosing the features that suit the musical style(s) and genre(s) you want to play.

 Picture

-You should also have a budget therefore a price range of affordability in mind before visiting a music shop or browsing online to review the instruments.
-The recommendation is to try out an instrument before you buy and a friend who plays the instrument, your music teacher or local retailer will be able to provide some advice on makes, sizes, functionalities to consider and other factors to look for.
+You should also have a budget, therefore, a price range of affordability in mind before visiting a music shop or browsing online to review the instruments.
+The recommendation is to try out an instrument before you buy.
+A friend who plays the instrument, your music teacher or a local retailer will be able to provide some advice on makes, sizes, functionalities to consider and other factors.

-Also check online shops to see which specific guitars are available that meet your criteria and budget.
-Music websites may also have chat functionality and forums which are tools you could use to find out more about the guitar you wish to get and support your decision making process.
+Also, check online shops to see which specific Guitars are available that meet your criteria and budget.
+Music websites may also have chat functionality and forums, tools you could use to learn more about the Guitar you wish to get and support your decision-making process.

-If you want to fingerpick chords to accompany your singing, get an acoustic guitar and if your preference is to play heavily distorted songs, then go for an electric guitar.
+If you want to fingerpick chords to accompany your singing, get an Acoustic Guitar.
+If you prefer to play heavily distorted songs, go for an Electric Guitar.

-You might be worried about spending too much money on your guitar before fully committing to it being the instrument you wish to learn how to play.
-On the other hand, the cheap guitar you get can often be difficult to play or keep in tune.
-This can be really frustrating, and discourage you from your practicing and learning pattern.
-There’s no need to spend big, but if you really want to play a guitar, get the best one you can reasonably afford.
+You might be worried about spending too much on your Guitar before fully committing to it being the instrument you wish to learn to play.
+On the other hand, the cheap Guitar you get can often be challenging to play or keep in tune.
+This can be frustrating and discourage you from practising and learning patterns.
+There’s no need to spend big, but if you want to play the Guitar, get the best one you can reasonably afford.

-The brand should not be as important as the quality of the material used in building the instrument if the guitar stays in tune, produces decent tone, and feels comfortable to play, then it should be just fine for a beginner.
+The brand should not be as crucial as the quality of the material used in building the instrument; if the Guitar stays in tune, produces a decent tone, and feels comfortable to play, then it should be just fine for a beginner.

-If you’re unsure which guitars will provide the quality within your price range, the music shop sales staff, your guitar playing friend or your music teacher will come in handy for help.
+Suppose you’re unsure which guitars will provide the quality within your price range, the music shop sales staff; In that case, your Guitar playing friend, or your music teacher will come in handy for help.

 Buying online

-Skwiix strongly advises against purchasing any instrument on the internet, regardless of the source without initial research.
-There are musical instruments available on the internet that are suitable for beginners and will allow parents to save a significant amount of money when buying an instrument for a child who is not yet, or may never be, ready to make a lifetime commitment to playing the instrument.
-However, there are also some very untrustworthy sources, and there are sellers who, intentionally or not, are unable to judge its condition or provide an accurate description.
+Skwiix strongly advises against purchasing any instrument online, regardless of the source, without initial research.
+Some musical instruments available on the internet are suitable for beginners and will allow parents to save a significant amount of money when buying an instrument for a child who is not yet, or may never be, ready to make a lifetime commitment to playing the instrument.
+However, there are also some very untrustworthy sources, and there are sellers who, intentionally or not, cannot judge its condition or provide an accurate description.
 You cannot accurately judge the condition of an instrument from a picture.
-If you do choose to purchase an instrument online, it would be wise to choose an online retailer with an established reputation.
-Also, make sure that the seller offers a guarantee that allows you to return the instrument if you are not satisfied once you have had the opportunity to inspect it.
+If you purchase an instrument online, choosing an online retailer with an established reputation would be wise.
+Also, ensure that the seller offers a guarantee that allows you to return the instrument if you are not satisfied once you have had the opportunity to inspect it.

-Renting a guitar means that you can try it out before making the commitment to buy it.
-If you subsequently decide to play another type of guitar or even another instrument then a rented instrument has an advantage because it can be returned to the music shop (subject to your specific agreement, of course).
+Renting a Guitar means that you can try it out before committing to buy it.
+Suppose you subsequently decide to play another type of Guitar or even another instrument.
+A rented instrument is advantageous because you can return it to the music shop (subject to your specific agreement).

-In addition, renting means you could probably end up with a better quality guitar than you will get if you purchased one as the purchased one could be of lower quality and price, a ‘beginners’ guitar.
-It is a great way to get your hands on a starter guitar without spending a huge amount, but it's also a great way to try out a ton of guitars before you commit to buying one.
+In addition, renting means, you could probably end up with a better quality Guitar than you will get if you purchased one as it could be of lower quality and price, a 'beginners' Guitar.
+It is a great way to get your hands on a starter Guitar without spending a huge amount, but it's also a great way to try out many Guitars before you commit to buying one.
 It's nice to have a little variety.

-Another major advantage for renting is that a reputable rental arrangement will, (subject to agreed conditions), cover you for accidental damage, regular maintenance and if in case the instrument is stolen.
-It can also be because a new guitar playing young child needs a smaller than full size guitar and will need to replace it one or more times as they grow towards a full size instrument.
+Another significant advantage of renting is that a reputable rental arrangement will (subject to agreed conditions) cover you for accidental damage, regular maintenance and if the instrument is stolen.
+It can also be because a new Guitar playing young child needs a smaller than full-size Guitar and will need to replace it one or more times as they grow towards a full-size instrument.

-The major advantage for buying an instrument is that there is no need to pay recurring fees, which can soon add up and could be put towards buying a quality instrument.
-You also have to be careful not to buy a very inexpensive guitar that does not meet your learning needs as a beginner as it may present you with difficulty in achieving a good sound and handicap your learning experience.
+The significant advantage of buying an instrument is that there is no need to pay recurring fees, which can soon add up.
+You could put that towards buying a quality instrument.
+You also have to be careful not to buy a very inexpensive guitar that does not meet your learning needs as a beginner.
+It may present you with difficulty achieving a good sound and handicap your learning experience.

-Many beginners buy a first guitar right off the bat because they are committed and they want to learn.
-The recommendation is to buy a guitar only when you're absolutely sure you're ready to commit to learning.
+Many beginners buy their first Guitar immediately because they are committed and want to learn.
+The recommendation is to buy a Guitar only when you're ready to commit to learning.

-The way to look at buying or renting a guitar therefore boils down to : -
+The way to look at buying or renting a guitar, therefore, boils down to the following: -

 1. Rent a guitar if you want to explore your options